If your baby has a heart condition, you may have questions about breastfeeding.

 The first breastfeeds

-• Baby-led attachment will allow your baby to move from skin-to-skin on your chest to find your breast.
+Laid-back feeding: Your baby moves from skin-to-skin on your chest to find your breast.
+This is sometimes called baby-led attachment.

 Stories from other mums